4lejandrito/cliferay/README.md

-  sync              Sync fork and local copy with upstream brian             Forward an existing PR to Brian and close it set-ticket        Set the Jira ticket on your local commits stats             Calculate different Git stats
+  sync              Sync fork and local copy with upstream brian             Forward an existing PR to Brian and close it set-ticket        Set the Jira ticket on your local commits tickets           Gets all Jira tickets from the output of git log stats             Calculate different Git stats

 Build Commands: